Buying a Listed Building

 Extra protection against unauthorised changes – insurance

 There are ways to protect yourself against many unauthorised changes to your property by previous owners.
-Provided you have made suitable enquiries through your surveyor and solicitor and they are happy that all alterations have the correct consent, there are household insurance policies available that would cover you against the cost of rectifying unauthorised alterations if they are discovered some time in the future.
+Provided you have made suitable enquiries through your surveyor and solicitor and they are happy that all alterations have the correct consent, LPOC Insurance Services can arrange cover against the cost of rectifying unauthorised alterations if they are discovered some time in the future.
 Provided that you were not aware of these changes prior to taking out the policy and as long as the works were conducted by a previous owner, you will not have to foot the bill for putting things right.
 Recently an LPOC Insurance Services client succeeded in claiming £65,000 addressing unauthorised works carried out by a previous owner, highlighting the importance of making the necessary checks and ensuring you are properly protected.

 LPOC is here to help with your listed building purchase